jamhec/x_-_a_xii_Weather/README.md

 your favorite locations in a list.
 Everything is at the touch of a button using bottom navigation and you can easily switch from metric to imperial degree units using a button in the action bar of the app.

-Includes:Clean Architecture, Design Pattern(MVVM), Unit Testing(Mockito), Exception Handling, Logging(Timber), and Monitoring(Crashlytics)
+Includes: Clean Architecture, Design Pattern(MVVM), Unit Testing(Mockito), Exception Handling, Logging(Timber), and Monitoring(Crashlytics)